-To offer the full range AML services to the WVDEP, RESPEC has included three subconsultants on its team, including:
+To offer the full range AML services to the WVDEP, RESPEC has included three subconsultants in its team, including:

-- / Mr. Tiff Hilton to assist with AMD issues, - GMS Mine Repair & Maintenance's Morgantown office to support construction management services, and - / Cheat Road Engineering of Morgantown WV to provide surveying and construction management services.
+- / Mr. Tiff Hilton to assist with AMD issues, - GMS Mine Repair & Maintenance's Morgantown office to support construction management services, - / New River Engineering, Inc. of Shrewsbury, WV to provide surveying services, and - / Novel Geo-Environmental, LLC of St. Albans, WV to provide geotechnical / drilling services.